GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 layout: default
 navtitle: Microsoft Trust Store Impact
 title: Microsoft Trust Store Changes Set To Impact Federal Government
-pubDate: February 2, 2018
+pubDate: February 5, 2018
 collection: announcements
 permalink: announcements/mspkichanges/
 description: Upcoming changes to Microsoft's Trusted Root Program could impact your agency.
 The U.S. Government has elected to remove the Transport Layer Security (TLS) trust bit for our U.S. Government Root CA (i.e., COMMON) from the Microsoft Trust Store.
 The first impact is anticipated to occur in April 2018&nbsp;&mdash;&nbsp;Windows users will receive errors when browsing to government intranet and internet websites that use TLS/SSL certificates issued by Federal PKI CAs.
 You can mitigate the impact for the government intranets and government-furnished equipment by using configuration management tools, including your agency's group policy objects.
 ---

-Upcoming changes to Microsoft's Trusted Root Program <!--Per Ken, MS calls this the "MS Trusted Root Program"-->could impact your agency.
+Upcoming changes to Microsoft's Trusted Root Program could impact your agency.
 In April 2018, Microsoft will remove the **TLS trust bit** for our U.S. Government Root CA (i.e., Federal Common Policy CA [COMMON]) from Microsoft's globally distributed Certificate Trust List.

 {% info-alert.html content="Microsoft distributes COMMON as a globally trusted root through the Microsoft Trust Store.
 Microsoft distributes trusted root CA certificates to related Operating Systems using [Certificate Trust Lists](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376545(v=vs.85).aspx){:target= "_blank"}." %}